Check-in Device Manager

-Open Device Manager and the “Universal Serial Bus Controllers” extension.
-Referring to the list of USB ports in that section, you can tell your computer’s USB version by looking at the port name, based on the following instructions.
+Open Device Manager and choose the “Universal Serial Bus Controllers” extension.
+Referring to the USB ports list in that section, you can tell your computer’s USB version by looking at the port name, based on the following instructions.

 - USB 3.0 – the USB port name will include “USB 3.0” inside it

-- USB 2.0 – USB port name will include “Enhanced” or “Enhanced Host” inside it (may also include “Universal Host”)
+- USB 2.0 – USB port name will include “Enhanced” or “Enhanced Host” inside it (may also contain “Universal Host”)

-- USB 1.1 – USB port name will include “Universal Host” inside it (don’t include “Enhanced” in the name)
+- USB 1.1 – USB port name will include “Universal Host” inside it (don’t have “Enhanced” in the title)

 Tip: USB 2.0 was introduced in 2001.
 If your computer was built before 2001, chances are it has a USB 1.1 or 1.0 port.